LunaticPrakash/Covid19/README.md

 ## Purpose :-

-1. To know the correct information of COVID-19 in states of India.
+1. To know the correct information about no. of recovered, died, confirmed patients of COVID-19 in states of India.
 2. Understand JSON parsing

 ## Screenshot :-